walnutraptor/-MemeCat-/README.md

 **COMMANDS**
 - /meme : Sends a random cat meme.
 - /cat : Sends a random cat photo.
+- /pokecat : Starts your journey as a pokecat trainer!
+- /battle : Battle a random pokecat.
+- /team : View your current team of pokecats.
+- /info : View info on the different biomes.
 - (More to come!)

 **Install Instructions**